Dil Se..

 Dil Se.. (lit.
 From the Heart..) is a 1998 Indian Hindi-language romantic thriller film written and directed by Mani Ratnam who produced it with Ram Gopal Varma and Shekhar Kapur.
 Set against the backdrop of Insurgency in Assam, the film stars Shah Rukh Khan and Manisha Koirala, while Preity Zinta makes her film debut in a supporting role.
 An example of parallel cinema, it is noted as the final installment in Ratnam's trilogy consisting of Roja (1992) and Bombay (1995).
 The film's soundtrack album, composed by A. R. Rahman, sold six million units in India.

 Dil Se.. was screened at the Era New Horizons Film Festival and the Helsinki International Film Festival.
-Noted for its aspects of nonlinear storytelling, the film was moderately successful at the domestic box office; however, it was a major success overseas, earning $975,000 in the United States and £537,930 in the United Kingdom, becoming the first Indian film to enter the top 10 in the United Kingdom box office charts, and it was also a hit in Japan.
+Noted for its aspects of nonlinear storytelling, the film was moderately successful at the domestic box office; however, it was a major success overseas, earning $975,000 in the United States and £537,930 in the United Kingdom, where it was the first Indian film to enter the top 10, and it was also a hit in Japan.

 At the 44th Filmfare Awards, Dil Se.. received 10 nominations, including Best Actress (Koirala) and Best Supporting Actress (Zinta), and won 6 awards, including Best Female Debut (Zinta) and Best Music Director (Rahman).
 At the 46th National Film Awards, the film won two awards – Best Cinematography and Best Audiography, while also receiving a Netpac Award at the 49th Berlinale.

 Plot

-Amarkant Varma (Shah Rukh Khan) is a program executive for All India Radio, dispatched from New Delhi to cover festivities in Assam.
-On his way there, during a rainy night, Amar is stranded for hours at Haflong railway station to catch the Barak Valley Express.
-As he waits, he tries to have a smoke and asks a mysterious person for either a match or a lighter.
-Suddenly a strong gust of wind blows off the person's shawl, revealing a beautiful woman (Manisha Koirala).
-Amar approaches, tells her she's beautiful, and tries to strike up a conversation.
-She ignores him.
-He persists and she eventually asks him for a cup of tea.
-When he returns with the tea, he watches as she boards the next train with three male passengers and rides off into the distance.
+Amarkant Varma (Shahrukh Khan) is a program executive for All India Radio, dispatched from New Delhi to cover festivities in Assam.
+On his way there, he meets a mysterious woman at Haflong Station, while waiting for the Barak Valley Express, whose beauty intrigues him.
+She ignores his attempts at conversation, and he sees her board the next train with three men.

-Amar's infatuation with the woman is depicted with a lengthy dance scene, with dozens of dancers dancing on top of a moving train through the beautiful Indian countryside.